Whatsapp Icon

 Good sources include fish, meat, eggs, milk and its products, fortified cereals, and fortified soy products.

-1. Vitamin C. It is also known as ascorbic acid.
+Vitamin C It is also known as ascorbic acid.
 It aids in the development of collagen and also contributes to wound healing and bone growth.
 It also helps to build blood vessels, boosts the immune system, and aids in iron absorption.
 It also enhances the health of the teeth and gums.
 Deficiency of vitamin C may lead to scurvy, a disease that causes bleeding gums, tooth loss, and poor tissue growth and wound healing.

 Good sources include citrus fruits like oranges and lemons, peppers, broccoli, strawberries, guavas, and tomatoes.

 Fat-soluble vitamins are stored in the body in fat cells and the liver.
 Dietary fats aid the body's absorption of fat-soluble vitamins via the digestive tract.
-Vitamin A, D, E, and K are fat-soluble vitamins.
+Vitamins A, D, E, and K are fat-soluble vitamins.

-1. Vitamin A. It aids in the formation and maintenance of healthy teeth, bones, soft tissue, mucous membranes, and skin.
+Vitamin A It aids in the formation and maintenance of healthy teeth, bones, soft tissue, mucous membranes, and skin.
 It is also necessary for good eye health.
 Deficiency of vitamin A may lead to night blindness and keratomalacia, a condition in which the clear front layer of the eye becomes dry and hazy.

 The best source of vitamin D is exposure to UVB rays of the sun which triggers the formation of vitamin D inside the body.
 Dietary sources include fatty fish, cheese, egg yolks, and fortified food products.